-As soon as the PRIMARY MEMBER/TENANT notifies the ASSOCIATION'S MEMBER SERVICES OFFICE of a change in RESIDENCY of any person who is the responsibility of that PRIMARY MEMBER/TENANT, the ASSOCIATION'S MEMBER SERVICES OFFICE will disable the appropriate IDENTIFICATION CARD(S) for that property.
+As soon as the PRIMARY MEMBER/TENANT notifies the ASSOCIATION'S Member Services Office of a change in RESIDENCY of any person who is the responsibility of that PRIMARY MEMBER/TENANT, the appropriate IDENTIFICATION CARD(S) for that property will be disabled.

 All persons listed on a PERMANENT GUEST LIST are the responsibility of the MEMBER/TENANT regardless of whether that MEMBER/TENANT is aware of the individual being on the RANCH.
-(See Section 3.01.02 and 3.02.02 for information on VEHICLE DECALS and VESSEL DECALS)
+See Sections 3.01.02 and 3.02.02 for information on VEHICLE DECALS and VESSEL DECALS as well as 3.04.01-03 regarding access point USE.